This is the guide for you if you’re creating a request for a proposal (RFP) for the first time or if you want to improve your RFP process.

 Similar to other proposal software on the market, Nusii uses a drag-and-drop editor that makes building RFPs a breeze — especially for beginners.

-Thanks to its clean, modern, simple design, it’s also really easy to figure out too.
+Thanks to its clean, modern, simple design, it’s also really easy to figure out.

-One of the most helpful features of Nusii is using it for reworking existing RFPs to save you time.
-Just copy the content from an RFP you like and edit information to fit your new request.
+One of Nusii's most helpful features is its ability to rework existing RFPs, which can save you time.
+You can copy the content from an RFP you like and edit the information to fit your new request.

 4. Loopio